RayBlast Games

 truth

-For performance, A;!!;!! will be automatically converted to A;!!
+For performance, 'A;!!;!!' is automatically converted to 'A;!!' and so on

 equality